- Graduate Student Emergency Bursary

 Once approved, please submit an expense reimbursement claim with original receipt to Bob Liang, Financial Assistant.

 The Department of Biology has created the “First Paper Award” to recognize a major accomplishment in a graduate student’s research career, the publication of a first-authored paper.
 This award will be given to each student at the time they publish their first lead authored paper based on research completed as a graduate student at UTM in the Department of Biology.
-Students who previously published a first-authored paper prior to beginning their graduate work at UTM will still be eligible for the award.
-Students will receive a certificate in recognition of this achievement plus a $50 gift certificate from the department.
-These awards will also be publicized through the department’s news feed, social media and the Hot Student Paper series.

 To be awarded upon the recommendation of the Biology Department to the outstanding M.Sc. candidate entering the graduate program in either Botany, Zoology, Microbiology or Biochemistry, whose research activities are located on the UTM Campus.